 The Center for Contemporary Opera lost a dear friend, composer John Eaton on December 2nd.
 In 2010, we had the great honor of producing his last major opera, The Curious Case of Benjamin Button.
 This was received to great acclaim and we later released a DVD of this production on Albany Records.
 In 1985, John told the New York Times “American opera does not need to be saved, it only needs to be done.”

 For thirty-four years, the Center for Contemporary Opera has been doing exactly that.

-- We are the only American opera company to perform in Europe on a regular basis: Latvia, Austria, Hungary (twice) and France (twice).
-We are bringing American opera to literally millions of Europeans as our productions have been broadcast live across the continent.
+Since our founding, w e have produced forty-three fully staged operas with orchestra, fourteen world premieres, fifty-four operas in development, and seven commercial recordings.
+We are the only American opera company to perform in Europe on a regular basis: Latvia, Austria, Hungary (twice) and France (twice).
+We have brought American opera to many thousands of Europeans as two of our productions have been broadcast live across the continent.

 Center for Contemporary Opera programs are supported, in part, by public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the New York City Department of Cultural Affairs in partnership with the City Council, and with generous contributions from the Andrew W. Mellon Foundation, The Geoffrey C. Hughes Foundation, The Virginia B. Toulmin Foundation, The Price Charitable Trust, the Ann and Gordon Getty Foundation, and the Ramon Llull Institute.
 We are most appreciative of all our supporters.